 White Night Melbourne runs from 7pm to 7am; however, the projections and lighting works are best viewed after darkness falls (around 9pm or so) and before the sun rises on Sunday morning.

 WILL I BE ABLE TO SEE THE ENTIRE WHITE NIGHT MELBOURNE PROGRAM IF I STAY FOR THE FULL 12 HOURS?

 The 2018 program has more than 100 free cultural events and activities, in just 12 hours, so you may not be able to experience every single program item.
 But there is no right or wrong way to experience the event.
 There is so much on offer, so feel free to arrive and see what happens!
 White Night Melbourne is yours to create for yourself – no two people will have the same experience!

 WHO CREATED AND PRODUCES THE EVENT?

 White Night Melbourne is a State Government of Victoria initiative that is owned and managed by Visit Victoria.
 It is produced by David Atkins Enterprises, with CEO & Artistic Director David Atkins OAM at the helm, curating works created by local, national and international artists.

 WHERE CAN I FIND INFORMATION BEFORE THE EVENT?

 The best place to find accurate and up-to-date information is here on the White Night website and on the event’s Facebook and Twitter pages.
-You can also subscribe to receive the latest information about White Night Melbourne in your inbox by submitting your email address in the field found in near the footer of the page.
+You can also subscribe below to receive the latest information about White Night Melbourne in your inbox by submitting your email address in the field found in near the footer of the page.

 WHERE CAN I FIND INFORMATION DURING THE EVENT?